Appointments required for all service and to shop in person

 Which piercing should I get?

-This will depend on your anatomy, what look you prefer, and if your looking for a piercing to increase sensation.
+This will depend on your anatomy, what look you prefer, and if you're looking for a piercing to increase sensation.
 We recommend VCH piercings as a good place to start, as it fits most folks anatomy, is quick to heal, and tends to increase sensation.

 Will I lose sensation because of the piercing?